LGBTQ life expectancy: Frisch 2009 and 2013 studies

 The Danish epidemiologist Morten Frisch carried out more robust research in 2009 using marriage data from Denmark.
 His study found excess mortality was limited to the first few years of marriage, consistent with some men who had preexisting illnesses (e.g. HIV/AIDS) marrying and dying.
 Frisch stated "we observed a drastic reduction from 9.63 excess deaths per 1000 person-years among those who married their partner in the pre-HAART period to 1.53 excess deaths per 1000 person-years for those who married during the HAART period".
 According to Frisch, "the claims of drastically increased overall mortality in gay men and lesbians appear unjustified".

 Same-sex marriage has been linked with increases in life expectancy compared to unmarried same-sex couples.

 In 2013, Frisch published another study which found excess mortality in homosexual men had shrunk further.
 It linked same-sex marriage with increases in life expectancy.

 2014 retraction

 A 2014 study by Hatzenbuelher et al. purported to find that sexual minorities living in areas with high levels of anti-gay prejudice had their life expectancy reduced by 12 years.
 However, it was retracted in 2019 when it was discovered there was a coding error in the data, and that after correcting the error it "rendered the association between structural stigma and mortality risk no longer statistically significant".

 2020 Swedish mortality study

 A 2020 study by Lindström et al. found that mortality among Swedish homosexual men and women did not significantly differ from heterosexuals, although it was elevated for bisexual men and women.

 2022 United States mortality study

 A 2022 study in the United States found no excess mortality among gay or bisexual males, but there was excess mortality among sexual minority females.

+2026 United Kingdom ONS study

+In February 2026, the Office for National Statistics (ONS) published the first UK estimates of period life expectancy by sexual orientation, using linked 2021 Census responses (self-identified orientation for ages 16+) and death registrations from March 2021 to March 2024 in England and Wales.
+These experimental statistics report remaining life expectancy starting at age 20: